2009 structural changes to local government in England: Multiple authorities

-In the following areas, the existing non-metropolitan counties have been abolished.
+In the following areas, the pre-2009 non-metropolitan counties have been abolished.
 Each of the two new non-metropolitan districts in Cheshire (resulting from amalgamations of the existing districts) is now also a non-metropolitan county.
-In Bedfordshire, the new Central Bedfordshire non-metropolitan district (resulting from the amalgamation of two existing districts) is now also a non-metropolitan county, and the previous Bedford non-metropolitan district is now a unitary council.
+In Bedfordshire, the new Central Bedfordshire district (resulting from the amalgamation of two existing districts) is now also a non-metropolitan county, and the previous Bedford district is now a unitary authority area.